rclone/rclone/docs/content/alias.md

 During the initial setup with `rclone config` you will specify the target remote.
 The target remote can either be a local path or another remote.

 Subfolders can be used in target remote.
-Asume a alias remote named `backup` with the target `mydrive:private/backup`.
+Assume a alias remote named `backup` with the target `mydrive:private/backup`.
 Invoking `rclone mkdir backup:desktop` is exactly the same as invoking `rclone mkdir mydrive:private/backup/desktop`.